Qais308/Stone-Paper-Scissor-Game/README.md

 # 🪨📄✂ Rock Paper Scissors Game

-A fun web-based *rock Paper Scissors* (Rock Paper Scissors) game built using *HTML, CSS, and JavaScript*.
+A fun web-based *Rock Paper Scissors* game built using *HTML, CSS, and JavaScript*.
 Play against the computer and see if you can win!

 ## 🖥 Live Preview